Dr. Oetker Stories

 In the past years, several thousand solar panels have been installed on our buildings and factory premises – and the number is growing.

 30-40 % of the gas we use in our pizza factories is used to heat water – to clean our plants or heating the buildings, for example.
 In the future, these tasks are to be successively taken over by heat pumps that can be operated with electricity or waste heat in all plants and for all plants.
 We currently need the other 60-70 % for our ovens, which are currently still operated with gas.
-Here we are gradually switching to electric ovens.
+Here we are gradually switching to hybrid ovens.

 Fossil fuels such as natural gas, crude oil or coal are limited on earth.
 When we burn them, they release energy - but also carbon dioxide (CO2).
 The CO2 accumulates in a layer around the earth, causing it to become warmer and warmer - in other words, it accelerates climate change.
 Renewable energy sources such as wind or solar energy, on the other hand, are available in unlimited quantities and do not produce CO2.